Owner of Dominican club whose roof collapsed and killed 236 is arrested along with his sister

 “Both defendants displayed immense irresponsibility and negligence by failing to physically intervene to prevent the club’s roof from collapsing, as it ultimately did, causing 236 deaths and more than 180 injuries,” the Dominican Republic’s Attorney General’s Office said in a statement.

-An attorney for the Espaillats could not be immediately reached for comment.
+Miguel Valerio, the attorney for the Espaillats, told The Associated Press that he was still in court and not immediately available for comment.

 The Espaillats were arrested after being interrogated for several hours.